kytkemo/preemptive-authentication-rest-template/README.md

 ## Install

-Install the archetype to your local Maven repository with `mvn clean install`.
+Install the dependency to your local Maven repository with `mvn clean install`.

 ## Usage